GeorgeManakanatas/SimpleSite/README.md

 ### Prerequisites

 The project is built using the MEAN stack on Centos7.
-The frontend will use Angular , Bower ,
+The frontend will use Angular , Bower , Bootstrap
 The backend will use Node, Express, mongoDB and mongoose
 ```
 Give examples